 In December 2012, the country elected Park Geun-hye as President.
 She commenced her term on 25 February 2013.
-On 9 December 2016, the National Assembly voted in favour of impeaching President Park for a number of alleged constitutional and criminal violations, including violation of the Constitution and abuse of power by allowing her confidant to exert influence on state affairs and allowing senior presidential aides to aid in her extortion from companies.
-President Park was suspended from power immediately, with the prime minister simultaneously taking over the role of acting President.
-On 10 March 2017, the Constitutional Court unanimously upheld the parliamentary vote to impeach President Park, triggering her immediate dismissal.
-The Korean prosecutor's office indicted former President Park on charges of bribery, abuse of power and coercion, among others on 17 April 2017 and additionally indicted on charge of bribery and embezzlement on 4 January 2018.
-On 24 August 2018 and 25 July 2019, the Seoul High Court found former President Park guilty on many of the charges, including bribery, abuse of power and coercion, and sentenced her to 25 years in prison and assessed a fine of W20 billion and 5 years in prison, respectively.
-Subsequently, in a decision rendered on 29 August 2019 and 28 November 2019, the Supreme Court ordered the Seoul High Court to review each of its rulings and to handle former President Park's bribery charges separately from her other charges.
-The Seoul High Court conducted a consolidated hearing of the two cases above and on 10 July 2020, sentenced her to 20 years in prison and assessed a fine of Won 18 billion, and the case is currently pending at the Supreme Court.
+On 10 March 2017, the Constitutional Court unanimously upheld a parliamentary vote to impeach President Park, triggering her immediate dismissal, for a number of constitutional and criminal violations, including violation of the Constitution and abuse of power by allowing her confidant to exert influence on state affairs and allowing senior presidential aides to aid in her extortion from companies.
+On 17 April 2017, the Korean prosecutor's office indicted former President Park on charges of bribery, abuse of power and coercion, among others.
+In November 2018, the Seoul High Court sentenced former President Park to two years of prison term for illegally meddling in her party's candidate nominations ahead of parliamentary elections in 2016.
+Subsequently, after a series of trials, on 14 January 2021, the Supreme Court upheld the Seoul High Court's decision on 10 July 2020 to sentence her to 15 years in prison and assess a fine of \times18 billion for her bribery charges, and five years in prison and \times3.5 billion in forfeiture for her other charges.